 The key factor to affordable housing is affordable land.
 I wish our Government would focus on opening up large tracts of government land, including agriculture land, for housing.

 The various authorities and government bodies should also pool resources in building affordable homes.
-While everyone can play a part in developing the nation, our Government, like any other government globally, will always remain accountable when it comes to providing affordable homes for the rakyat
+While everyone can play a part in developing the nation, our Government, like any other government globally, will always remain accountable when it comes to providing affordable homes for the rakyat.

 2. Shift subsidy savings to the right channel